kotori-y/Scopy/README.md

  CheckRes(Disposed=True, Endpoint='Pains')]
 ```

-parametermols if Iterable object(like .sdf), each element is a rdkit.Chem.rdchem.Mol
+The parameter 'mols' means iterable object(like .sdf), for which each element is a rdkit.Chem.rdchem.Mol

-The filed 'Disposed' is meant molecular state after filter applied. <code>True</code> meant unmatched any SMARTS in the specific endpoint.
-For <code>False</code>, at least one SMARTS to be matched.
+The filed 'Disposed' means molecular state after the filter applied. <code>True</code> means unmatching any SMARTS in the specific endpoint.
+Inversely, <code>False</code> means at least one SMARTS to be matched.

-Similarly, you could pass <code>True</code> to parameter <code>detail</code> show to get more information.
+Similarly, you could pass <code>True</code> to parameter <code>detail</code> for getting more information.

 ```python
 >>> mols = (Chem.MolFromSmiles(x) for x in smis)